Back

 Blog PostsTranslations for Confluence

-While Confluence is an invaluable tool for countless editors, there is a recurring issue for international companies: How do you manage multiple languages in Confluence?
-The most frequent workaround we have seen customers use: Editors create various page trees in the same space, one for English content, one for German, French, Spanish, etc. These pages can then be linked.
-The downside of this approach, other than the manual work for the editors:
+While Confluence is an invaluable tool for countless editors, there is a recurring issue for international companies: How do you change Confluence language without a Confluence language app?
+The most frequent workaround we have seen customers use: Editors create various page trees in the same space, one for each language needed.
+These pages can then be linked.
+The downside of this approach, other than a huge amount of manual work for the editors:

-• Consistency issues: There is no easy way to make sure the content remains consistent – if the original content changes, how to make sure the translations spread throughout Confluence are updated as well?
+• Consistency issues: There is no easy way to ensure that the Confluence content remains consistent.
+If the original Confluence content changes, how can the Confluence multilingual content spread throughout Confluence be updated as well?

 • Unusable page tree: The page tree is clogged with a multitude of pages, making it harder to browse.

-• Unsatisfactory search results: With many pages listing the same keywords in their content, all language versions are indexed in Confluence search, and it’s hard finding the relevant version.
+• Unsatisfactory search results: With many pages listing the same keywords in their content, all language versions are indexed in Confluence search, and it’s hard to find the relevant version.

-The app Translations for Confluence by bitvoodoo ag (available for DC, Server and Cloud) tackles all of these obstacles.
-Our approach is different: The multilingual content is created and updated on a single Confluence page (or blog post, for that matter).
-When users access the page, only the language version that is relevant to them will be displayed.
+The app Translations for Confluence (available for Data Center and Cloud) tackles all of these obstacles.
+Our approach is different: The Confluence multilingual content is created and updated on a single Confluence page (or blog post, for that matter).
+When users access the Confluence page, only the language version that is relevant to them will be displayed.
 How is this possible?

 • As an administrator, you can set the language Confluence is displayed in (general configuration).

 • Mostly, it’s advisable to let each Confluence user decide for themselves.
-They can pick their language setting in their user profile.
+They can change Confluence language in their user profile.
 Their choice will override the general language setting.
 As a result of their choice, the users will see the page content only in the language they selected.

-• If users still want to see another language, they can do so by using the language drop-down menu.
+• If users still want to see another language on Confluence, they can do so by using the Confluence language switcher drop-down menu.
 That menu automatically appears on all pages carrying at least one language macro.

 Language drop-down to switch languages